 Important Dates and Application Process

 The Intermedia Program normally accepts applications for both the MA and MFA in the winter of each year (December through February) for the following fall semester.
-Admission to the program is based on acceptance by the UMaine Graduate School and a faculty review of all required application materials.
+Admission to the program is based on acceptance by the UMaine Graduate School and an admissions committee review of all required application materials.
 Applicants must have a bachelor’s degree from an accredited institution, with a minimum GPA of 3.0 for the last two years of upper-division coursework.
-In addition to general admission procedures, application to the Intermedia Program at the University of Maine requires submission of a portfolio of creative work in one, or several fields and a creative statement.
-The portfolio should represent either the past professional or creative work of the applicant and should give evidence of the applicant’s maturity, imagination and skill as well as demonstrate her or his potential for advanced graduate level study in creative areas.
+In addition to general admission procedures, application to the Intermedia Program at the University of Maine requires submission of a portfolio of creative work and a creative statement.
+The portfolio should give evidence of the applicant’s maturity, imagination and skill as well as demonstrate their potential for advanced graduate level study in creative areas.
 Admission is selective and competitive based on the number of well-qualified applicants and the limits of available faculty and facilities.
 Each year the MFA program accepts 8-12 students to form the cadre of incoming students.
-The MA will accept up 10 students each year.
-Those who meet stated minimum academic requirements are not guaranteed admission, nor are those who fail to meet those requirements necessarily precluded from admission if they offer other appropriate strengths.
+The MA will accept up to 10 students each year.
+Those who meet stated minimum academic requirements are not guaranteed admission, nor are those who fail to meet those requirements necessarily precluded from admission if they offer other appropriate strengths, and may be admitted on conditional status.

-February 15th is the deadline for priority consideration for financial aid (consideration for RA/TA Awards) with a final deadline of February 28th for all other Fall applications.
+February 15th is the deadline for priority consideration for financial aid (consideration for GA/TA Awards) and rolling admission considered until the maximum number of incoming students is met.

 All candidates must have a BA/BFA/BS or equivalent international degree.